SharePoint/sp-dev-docs/docs/schema/urlaction-element-in-actions-solutionmanifestdeclarativeextensions-schema.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-The **DOCS-LESSTHANCodeMethodActionDOCS-GREATERTHAN** element is used to execute a URL-based action in Microsoft Outlook 2010.
+The **CodeMethodAction** element is used to execute a URL-based action in Microsoft Outlook 2010.

 **Namespace**:
 http://schemas.microsoft.com/office/2009/05/BusinessApplications/Manifest/DeclarativeExtensions